Travancore National and Quilon Bank: Final Years

 The Travancore National and Quilon Bank was a successful bank in all aspects.
 But its unrelenting support to the Indian National Congress (INC) in the struggle for independence resulted in its downfall.
 The Dewan(Prime Minister)of Travancore,Sir C.P Ramaswamy Iyer got irked because its founders were supporting the Indian National Congress instead of the Ruler of the Kingdom Of Travancore.
 So, he devised a plan to close down the bank.
 His plan was successful, and the two founders of the bank, K. C. Mammen Mappillai and Chalakuzhy Paulose Mathen were both falsely implicated and imprisoned by the Dewan, C.P Ramaswamy Iyer and his accomplices.

 Aftermath

 The bank was closed down after being accused of financial irregularities.
 But because this was not the truth, the founders were able to repay its investors before closing down permanently in 1939.
 The banks founders were released from imprisonment without any charges against them being proven.

+Historical interpretation

+The Kochi-Muziris Biennale (2025-26) featured an exhibition titled ‘Lilies in the Garden of Tomorrow’ by artist Sarah Chandy, which examined the bank's history through the correspondence and diaries of Eliamma Matthen, wife of co-founder C.P.
+Matthen.
+The installation explored Eliamma's struggle against her husband's imprisonment and its effects on her family and community.